-- Lack of Financial Knowledge.
+In the messier situations that my clients have faced, I see seven recurring themes.
+The good news?
+They are recoverable with the right actions.
+Lack of Financial Knowledge.
 Unfortunately, we do not teach financial literacy in school as we teach English or Math.
 But we should.
 Unless you are fortunate enough to have parents who sat you down and helped you understand money and all the aspects of managing a financial life, you were left to your own devices.
 As a sound bite society, we take our knowledge from entertainment outlets versus educational ones.
 If you don’t understand the basics of risk management, cash flow, budgeting, retirement planning, education cost planning, tax and estate planning, chances are you are not even asking the right questions.

 Not Enough Time On Task: Regardless of Wall Street’s desire to present themselves as modern mystics operating their secret black box, you are fully capable of understanding financial information.
 Yes, our busy, over-programmed lives leave very little space for anything but the basic operational aspects of our money life.
 We pay our bills, collect information for taxes once a year and fill out renewals for our auto or homeowner’s insurance; maybe we even look at our investment statements or 401(k) accounts from time to time.
 But when was the last time you read information that would help you build a broader base of knowledge so you could make better financial decisions?
 Try putting an hour a week on your calendar to learn something that will help you better understand one aspect of your financial life.